Rio Grande Headwaters Restoration Project

 Project Overview

 Located in the Divide District of the Rio Grande National Forest, the Park Creek Watershed was identified by the Upper Rio Grande Watershed Assessment as a priority location for restoration.
 We partnered with the Forest Service to formulate solutions to the negative effects of heavy recreational usage in the area around Park Creek.
 Natural barriers such as boulders and split rail fences will be placed to limit motor vehicle access to damaged areas.
 Along with this, a designated OHV-unloading zone and hardening of other high use areas will also prevent further habitat degradation.
-The end result will be improved water quality and riparian habitat, reduced erosion, and stabilized streambanks and roads.
+The end result is improved water quality and riparian habitat, reduced erosion, and stabilized streambanks and roads.

 Identified Issues